tom-seddon/beeblink/docs/fs.md

 (All the above applies to `*DISK` as well.)

+(When active, the `BeebLink` startup banner will include an additional message to remind you.)

 ## `D` - act as DFS

 With act as DFS active, the BLFS will report itself to be filing